 How To Measure Your Dogs Collar

 It is recommended to use sewing tape measure or use a string and ruler.
 In some cases a construction tape measure may be used but it may not be perfectly accurate.
-If you are using a strong then be sure to measure the string against a ruler or tape measure when its fully stretched out.
+If you are using a string then be sure to measure the string against a ruler or tape measure when its fully stretched out.

 Simply take the measurement of your dog’s exact neck circumference in inches.
 Pull the tape measure snug but not tight.
 When the collar is on the neck it should allow you to one or two fingers (larger hands one, smaller hands two) under a properly fitting dog collar.
 This may also depend on your dogs fur, for example, in the photo below this dog has a lots of fur so one finger is sufficient, on a dog who has a short coat we suggest two fingers.